6135/UPnPScript/README.md

 # UPnPScript

- Short python script to open any given ports with any given protocol on all UPnP enabled routers
+Short python script to open any given ports with any given protocol on all UPnP enabled routers, requires miniupnpc to be installed.